dagrv/Kenton/kenton/tasks.md

 # Kenton

 ### Left To do
+- [] Create specific test for ``SendDueReservationsNotifications`` command

 _11 Oct 2021_

-- [] Generate WiFi Password for new reservations (unique & encrypted)

 Done:
-- [x] Send an email to user and to the host when a reservation is made
+- [x] Email user and to the host when a reservation is made
-- [x] Send an email to user and to the host when it's the start day
+- [x] Email to user and to the host when it's the start day
 - [x] Restrict allow reservation for the same day
 - [x] Read request input from validator output (`->validate()`)
-- [x] Reserving an hidden or pending office should be forbidden
+- [x] Reserving a hidden or pending office should be forbidden
+- [x] Generate WiFi Password for new reservations (unique & encrypted)
+- [x] Cancel Reservation : Must be authenticated & email verified
+- [x] Cancel Reservation : Token must have: ``reservations.cancel``
+- [x] Cancel Reservation : Can only cancel their own reservation
+- [x] Cancel Reservation : Can only cancel an active reservation that has a start_date in the future
 -----------------------------------------------------------------------------------------

 _5 Oct 2021_ & _6 Oct 2021_

 Done:
 - [x] Cannot make reservation on their own property
 - [x] Convert filtering reservations by date to Eloquent Scopes